On this page:

 Writing samples and research examples are not required and, if submitted, cannot be reviewed.
-However, the statement of purpose in the online application is required; please do not confuse it with a writing sample.
+A statement of purpose is required; please do not confuse it with a writing sample.

-A master's degree is not a prerequisite for our doctoral program.
-Students in our program earn an M.A. while working towards the Ph.D.; however, the Department does not offer a terminal master's degree program.
+A master's degree is not a prerequisite for admission.
+Our students can earn a master's while working towards their Ph.D.; however, the Department does not offer admission to a terminal master's degree program.
 Students who are primarily interested in a terminal M.A. degree in economics are advised to consider other universities with more applied master's level courses.
+A list of U.S. institutions offering graduate degrees in economics is available here.

 Please review these Frequently Asked Questions about admission on the web pages of the Graduate School.

-All students admitted to the program are offered an aid package of $20,000 per academic year.
-In addition, funded students will also receive full funding for their tuition, enrollment fees, and the health insurance premium for single-person coverage through the University.
-This award package, comprised of fellowships and assistantships, will be renewed up to a total of five years, contingent on satisfactory academic performance, successful fulfillment of assigned duties as a teaching or research assistant, and compliance with all applicable University, School, and departmental policies, including but not limited to those governing student conduct, academics, and Honor.
-Students are strongly encouraged and supported in their efforts to secure additional research funding from the University and elsewhere to supplement this aid.
+All students admitted to the program for Fall 2016 are offered a five-year aid package of $24,000 per year ($20,000 during the academic year, and $4,000 during the summer).
+Also included are full funding for tuition, enrollment fees, and the health insurance premium for single-person coverage through the University.
+This award package, comprised of fellowships and assistantships, will be renewed up to a total of five years, contingent on satisfactory academic performance, successful fulfillment of assigned duties as a teaching or research assistant, and compliance with all applicable University, School, and departmental policies, including, but not limited to, those governing student conduct, academics, and Honor.

 The faculty regards training in teaching as an essential aspect of graduate education, although students will not be expected to teach during their first year of study.
-Duties as a student will include appointments as a Graduate Teaching Assistant in years two through five, and involve approximately ten hours of effort per week.
+Duties as a funded student will include appointments as a Graduate Teaching Assistant in years two through five, and involve approximately ten hours of effort per week.
 Students in years four and five may be offered the opportunity to serve as instructors.

 Many of our fifth-year students are awarded Bankard Dissertation Fellowships that reduce or eliminate teaching responsibilities during that year.
 A limited number of teaching and research assistantships are available to students who have exhausted the five years of funding offered upon admission.